otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 and if you are an IT developer also on
 <%= link_to 'GitHub', 'https://github.com/otvorenesudy' %>.

-If you can, please consider
+Join us and <%= link_to 'support this project', donation_url %>
-<%= link_to 'financial contribution', donation_url %> to the project.
+so that we can bring more transparency into Slovak judiciary.

 #### Where do the data come from?